RFC6592/rfc6592.github.io/_posts/2024-01-31-MyDumbEDR-Challenge.md

 Upon attempting to execute the *ShellCode.exe* it seems that the Calculator application is not launching as expected.
 Feel free to contact me with any questions or comments.
 See you soon!

-If you want the code :
-https://github.com/RFC6592/ChallengeDumbEDR
+If you're interested in the code, you can find it on GitHub: https://github.com/RFC6592/ChallengeDumbEDR

 ## Source